-Students are encouraged to begin departmental coursework at the start of their junior year in order to complete the required sequence of courses within four years.
+Students are encouraged to begin Department of Speech Pathology and Audiology coursework at the start of their junior year in order to complete the required sequence of courses within four years.
 Additional time may be required for those students who begin the program after the start of their third year.
 Once students are admitted to the undergraduate program, they will take introductory coursework in speech, language and hearing.
 Courses relate to anatomy and physiology of the speech and hearing mechanism, hearing science, speech science, articulation, hearing, language and fluency disorders, and aural rehabilitation.
 The capstone course, Special Studies in Speech-Language Pathology, meets the University graduation requirements as a writing intensive course.

 Videotaped and live observation experiences are a required part of the undergraduate program.
 Opportunities are provided for supervised clinical practicum experiences at the undergraduate level at the Van Riper Language, Speech and Hearing Clinic.
 Observation of clinical activities precedes actual participation in clinical assignments.
 Early and frequent advising by the department undergraduate advisor is necessary because coursework, both inside and out of the department is sequential, with many prerequisite requirements.